IceVct/eyefinder/README.md

 Camera platform control for finding eye in a videosequence

-Projetct being developed in VUT (Brno University of Technology).
+Project being developed in STRaDe research group in the Faculty of Information Techonogy in VUT (Brno University of Technology).

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for running purposes

 ### Prerequisites